Father sues over son’s drowning on school field trip

 His son, Rayan Isa, was a seventh-grader at Lewiston Middle School when he drowned during a field trip to Range Pond State Park on June 12, 2018.

-Eleven school employees were chaperones and one lifeguard was on duty with 111 students.
-Officials said Isa was within a buoyed area when he ended up in water that was 8 to 10 feet deep.
+Eleven school employees and one lifeguard was on duty with 111 students.
+Isa was playing football when he ventured into deeper water and drowned.

-A state agency and city school superintendent didn’t immediately return calls seeking comment Friday.
+School Superintendent Bill Webster said policy changes have been adopted to ensure such a tragedy never happens again.
+The attorney general’s office declined comment.

 (Copyright (c) 2019 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)